syncfusion-content/javascript-docs/js/Schedule/recurrence-editor.md

 The **Recurrence Editor** includes the entire recurrence related information in a separate portable manner which can be either utilized as a separate widget or else can be embed within the appointment window of Scheduler to enable recurrence options within it.
 The recurrence rule can be easily generated based on the frequency selected.
 The customizations like changing the labels of the recurrence editor is also possible to achieve through its properties.
 The frequencies available are Never, Daily, Weekly, Monthly, Yearly and Every weekday.

-Some of the key features of Recurrence Editor are as follows,

-* **Frequencies** - 6 types of repeat modes are available namely Never, Daily, Weekly, Monthly, Yearly, Everyweekday.
-* **SelectedRecurrenceType** - To select the recurrence type in the recurrence editor.
-* **firstDayOfWeek** - Allows setting starting day of the week in recurrence editor.

 ## Getting Started

 To render the Recurrence Editor control as a separate widget, the following list of external dependencies are needed,